szilvia-csernus/map-game/README.md

 ## Colour Scheme

 Seven colours were needed to colour the countries on the map.
-They were chosen to be colourful but sophisticated.
+They were chosen to be vibrant to convey playfulness, yet uniform in tone to have a professional feel.
 <br>
-Colours for correct and incorrect feedback were chosen for their brightness and conveyed meanings.
+Colours for correct and incorrect feedback were chosen for their brightness to raise the player's attention.
 <br>

 ![Colour palette:](readme-images/colour-palette.jpeg)